Dental Hygiene (DENT-HYG)

 DENT-HYG 5500 Introduction to Educational Methodology Credits: 3

-This course is designed to introduce the student to basic educational methodologies and to provide participants with a better understanding of the teaching/learning process.
-The course includes units on instructor/student relationships, educational approaches, educational ethics and professionalism, the scholarship of teaching and learning and curriculum theory.
+This course is designed to introduce the student to basic educational methodologies and to provide participants with a better understanding of the teaching and learning process.
+Students will develop the knowledge and skills for integrating teaching and learning theory that support quality learning experience for all learners.
+The course includes units on instructor/student relationships, educational approaches, educational ethics and professionalism, and learning theory.

 DENT-HYG 5502 Foundations of Teaching Credits: 2